jundalisay/superb/content/en/maharlika/history/golden-years-marcos.md

 Unfortunately, the Philippine elite could not wait such a long period of time to get wealthy.
 This is because they were descended from *encomienda* agricultural system established by the Spanish*.
 That system earned by the exports of cash crops such as sugar and tobacco.
 The investment for such crops can be done within a year, with revenues coming in subsequent years.
 This makes the elite short-sighted and not capable of serious long-term investments.

 > *This is why Spanish colonization was the worst thing to happen to the Philippines, as well as to South America.
 Without the Spanish, the country would be economically in between Taiwan and Malaysia.
-Politically, Brunei would make Visayas and Mindanao Islamic, while Limahong would have made Luzon a part of Taiwan.
+Politically, Brunei would make Visayas and Mindanao Islamic, while Limahong would have made Northern Luzon a part of Taiwan.

 {{< img src="https://qph.fs.quoracdn.net/main-qimg-4f53833d979a4fde3057e615da22f2d2-mzj" cap="The preference for cash crops is seen in Manila hemp" alt="Manila hemp" >}}

 The British, Dutch, and Germans, on the other hand, did not focus on cash crops like the Spanish.
 Instead, they focused on science and technology.
+An easy proof is that the greatest physicists such as Newton, Maxwell, Lorentz, and Einstein come from those countries*.

+> *This is because Britain had iron ore which is essential in electromagnetism

-An easy proof is that the greatest physicists such as Newton, Maxwell, Lorentz, and Einstein come from those countries.
-Having a strong culture of science and technology allowed the British to invent the steam engine which led to industrialization.
+Having material resources, together with a strong culture of science and technology*, allowed the British to invent the steam engine which led to industrialization.

+> *Spain and India also had iron ore, but preferred religion over science

 This then multiplied their productivity, allowing them to dominate the world*.

 > *Currently, it is China that has the highest national productivity growth.
 This explains their growing dominance.
 Unlike British productivity, Chinese productivity is based on social unity espoused by Confucianism as filial piety.

 Instead of thinking of a long-term strategy to make the country wealthy, Macapagal sabotaged Garcia's plan and reversed the policy: **the riches would come first, and the burdens would come in later**.
 Instead of long-term policy of industrialization and export-promotion, Macapagal favored free importation to be counterbalanced by import-substitution.

 This is the opposite of the policies of Japan, Singapore, Taiwan and South Korea, and is similar to those of Latin America, specifically **Argentina**.
 This is because South America was also colonized by Spain and Portugal and their elite also got wealthy by exporting cash crops such as soybeans, rubber, and coffee.
 A proof of the folly of Argentina's long-term policy is their **frequent financial crises** which arises from the seasonal nature of their cash crop exports.

 In contrast, Japan, Singapore, Taiwan and South Korea did not have much arable lands and so they had no choice but to industrialize and consequently become Asian Tigers.
 They do not have financial crisis as often, since the demand for electronics, machines, and vehicles are pretty predictable.
 Anyone can predict that airconditioners will be in demand during the summer.
 But how can a Banana Republic predict when bananas will be in demand?

 ## The Liberal-Neoliberal Scourge

 So the dispute between Philippine left-wingers (Aquino) and right-wingers (Marcos) is funny because no one sees the true culprits as the oligarchs and landed elite.
 Such people prefer easy money by exporting cash crops, building malls, or by converting lands to residential housing, instead of studying science and math to create vaccines, self-driving cars, or satellites.

-The elite of the Asian Tigers were chaebols and zaibatsus, on the contrary, fully supported industrialization.
+The elite of the Asian Tigers were *chaebols* and *zaibatsus*, on the contrary, fully supported industrialization.
+This is a natural effect of Confucianism which emphasizes study and passing exams.

 <!-- .
 Both 'wings' have no solid industrialization policy because such a policy requires the support of the local elite.  -->

  <!-- This led to Samsung Galaxy phones and Toyota Fortuners that are bought by the Philippine elite. -->
 Politically, the Aquinos and the Marcoses bash each other while the real neoliberal evil is safe behind the scenes.
 This evil takes various forms such as the Lopezes (business) and the Macapagals (politics) and seem largely to come from the Central Luzon* area.

 > *Central Luzon is an agricultural area which is excellent for cash crops, as proven by Hacienda Luisita of the Cojuangcos